quixio/quix-docs/docs/platform/how-to/connect-to-quix.md

 This code uses the Reader API to read data from a Quix topic.

-The Quix documentation explains how to [obtain your PAT token](../../apis/streaming-reader-api/authenticate.md) for authentication, and also how to [set up SignalR](../../apis/streaming-reader-api/signalr.md).
+The Quix documentation explains how to obtain your [Quix workspace ID](./get-workspace-id.md), [PAT token](../../apis/streaming-reader-api/authenticate.md) for authentication, and also how to [set up SignalR](../../apis/streaming-reader-api/signalr.md).

 ## Summary